Roxanne Reid - Africa Addict

 Jan Smuts' birthplace in Riebeek West

 The lovely old Cape Dutch house where Jan Smuts was born in 1870 was once on a farm called Ongegund in Riebeek West, a few kilometres down the drag from Riebeek Kasteel.
-Today it stands on property owned by a cement factory, but is still well worth a visit.
-It’s furnished as it would have been when Smuts lived here till the age of eight.
+Today it stands on property owned by a cement factory, but don’t let that put you off; it’s still well worth a visit.
+It’s furnished as it would have been when Smuts lived here till he was eight years old.
 There are dung floors and rietdak ceilings in the kitchen and passage, a separate building depicting his military and political life.
 But there’s always the sound of grinding from the cement factory, the taste of cement dust on your tongue.
 A self-professed ‘son of the veld’, Oom Jan wouldn’t want to live here now.

 If you’re a keen hiker you won’t be able to resist the challenge of making it to the top of the Kasteelberg to look out over the valley.
 A trail starts behind Pulpit Rock winery at about 248m above sea level and continues for 2km to around 850m.
 It’s not a hike to be taken lightly, so be sure you’re fit for five hours or more to get to the top and back.
 Let someone know where you’re going.
 Take sun protection and lots of water.
 Don’t go alone and don’t overdo it, rather turn back.
 Wear proper hiking boots rather than takkies.
 Download a map here.